isl-org/Open3D/docs/compilation.rst

-The basic tools needed are `git <https://git-scm.com/>`_, `CMake <https://cmake.org/>`_, and **a non-ancient C++ compiler** that supports C++11, such as gcc 4.8+, Visual Studio 2015 update 3+, or XCode 8.0+.
+The basic tools needed are `git <https://git-scm.com/>`_, `CMake <https://cmake.org/>`_, and **a non-ancient C++ compiler** that supports C++11, such as GCC 5.x or newer, Visual Studio 2015 update 3+, or XCode 8.0+.
 If Python binding is needed, make sure Python 2.7 or 3.5+ is installed.

 Download source code from the `repository <https://github.com/intel-isl/Open3D>`_.